circonus/product-docs/passport/Configurations/configuration-files.md

 # Configuration files

-Configuration files for managed agents can be either imported or created with a low-code flow build within Circonus UI.
-While the flow build only supports a limited amount of agent-type configurations, the sky is the limit for uploading your specific configuration file types.
+Passport makes it easy to manage your configuration files and agents all in one place.
+With Passport, you can import or create configuration files for your agents using the intuitive UI.

-From the Circonus UI, you can fully manage the lifecycle of your agent's various configuration files with built-in versioning whenever the file is first created or uploaded and throughout any edits or cloning.
+From the Circonus UI, you can fully manage the lifecycle of your agent’s various configuration files with built-in versioning whenever the file is first created or uploaded and throughout any edits or cloning.

+Passport supports many agent types such as Telegraf, Fluent-bit, Datadog-agent, Vector, New Relic Infrastructure agent, Filebeat, Metricbeat, Pktvisor and others.
+With the Passport enhanced low-code configuration building tool, you can build complex configuration files for supported agent types with ease.

 :::danger